 Online Tax & Sewer Information

-The City of West Haven has upgraded the tax office’s software to allow the public to easily view tax information pay bills online.
+Your sewer bill is separate from your tax bill online.
+View and pay your tax and sewer bills online.
 The database is updated on a daily basis.
-Tax payments do not show until they are processed.
 During the collection cycles of July and January, additional time is needed to process the large volume of payments.
 As a result, the webpage will show interest until payments are posted.
 A confirmation number from Point & Pay LLC confirms your payment.
 If your payment was postmarked or dropped off on time, you do not incur interest for the additional processing time.
 Do not stop payment on checks until you have verified with the tax office that your check was not received.